The Ride

 Post-ride Meal

-After your ride, we’ll be serving a post-ride meal from Thyme Catering featuring a gourmet taco bar with pork, chicken, and veggie tacos, rice and beans, and a desert of cherry crisp from Seaquist Orchards.
+After your ride, we’ll be serving a post-ride meal from Thyme Catering featuring a taco bar with pork, chicken, and veggie tacos, rice and beans, and a desert of cherry crisp from Seaquist Orchards.
 The meal will be served from 11-5pm.

 You’ll also get one free beer from One Barrel Brewing Co.

-Support Services and Sag Wagon
+Sag Wagon

 A mechanic will also be stationed at the starting line until at least 9:30 am.